fidodogtraining/fidodogtraining.github.io/_classes/puppy-2.md

 title: Puppy 2
 tagline: "Continue your dog’s training as he enters adolescence"
 image: puppy-2.jpg
-trainer: Tammy Crenshaw
+trainer: varies
-assistant: Sarah Maki
+assistant: varies
 duration: "6 weeks"
-price: "$255 (includes clicker)"
+price: "$260 (includes clicker)"
 square: "https://squareup.com/market/FidoPersonalDogTraining/puppy-class-web"
 ---
 Your puppy is growing by leaps and bounds — and so is his brain!
 You’ll learn about